USEPA/WNTR/documentation/waternetworkmodel.rst

 Tanks
 -----
-WNTR assumes tanks are cylindrical. **Non-clyndrical shapes are currently not supported by WNTR.**
+WNTR assumes tanks are cylindrical. **Non-cylindrical shapes are currently not supported by WNTR.**

 Pipes